 If you need to add photos to your app, make sure they are of the highest possible quality.
 Users like it when they can zoom in on a picture and see every part of it in detail.

 In fact, it is the case when you need to find the golden mean.
-You don’t want to use both low-quality and the-bestest-quality pictures.
+You don’t want to use both low-quality and the best-quality pictures.
 The higher the quality, the harder it is for a device to load the visuals.
 We try to use 1920×1080 pictures.

 While high-quality images affect the loading time, low-quality ones look unpresentable.
-Sometimes you cannot find anything better and have to use them, but it’s a bad practice.
-Although we try to avoid using such images, once in a while you have no choice: on one of the travel design projects, the client asked us to add photos of real hotels but didn’t provide anything at all.
-We had to search for them manually, and some of the photos were pixelated.
+Sometimes, you cannot find anything better and have to use them, but it’s a bad practice.
+Although we try to avoid using such images, once in a while you have no choice.
+On one of the travel design projects, the client asked us to add photos of real hotels but didn’t provide anything at all.
+We had to search for them manually, and some images were pixelated.

 Designers tend to put juicy pictures on the main screens.
-Good practice because people like bright pictures.
+It’s a good practice because people like bright pictures.
 It is great when the photo is so bright that it makes the text non-legible.
-Therefore, when you use a light image, you need to combine it with a white-colored text.
-The image doesn’t need to make any sense when placed with the text — the core principle is to choose the most beautiful image.
+Therefore, when you use a light image, you need to combine it with white-colored text.
+The image doesn’t need to make any sense when placed with the text — the core principle is to choose the most beautiful photo.

 I know how to create a good contrast and make a text legible.
-However, sometimes I have concerns — in such cases, I use special tools to double-check myself.
+However, sometimes, I have concerns — in such cases, I use special tools to double-check myself.
 To do it, I use WCAG.
 WCAG includes recommendations on making any web content available.
-May sound difficult, but it’s not.
+It may sound challenging, but it’s not.

 We use the WCAG Contrast Checker tool to check the contrast of color combinations.
-However, even such a tool cannot provide you with 100% certainty.
-Sometimes it refuses to accept white text on bright blue backgrounds — only dark blue.
+However, even such a tool cannot give you 100% certainty.
+Sometimes, it refuses to accept white text on bright blue backgrounds — only dark blue.

 You need to be careful when using combinations of light-hued and light-toned colors because of the unstable contrast level.
 It is suitable for inputs, however, it’s still better not to make the text white.
 We don’t use the service to put aside potentially ‘wrong’ colors, we use it to make sure we don’t use low-contrast combinations.
 Consider WCAG not as a rule, but as a warning.